 ATTN: Tuition Deposit

-DO NOT SEND CASH.
-The check or money order must be in US funds only; be sure to include your University ID number in the memo section.
+The check or money order must be in US funds only; be sure to include your University ID number and Enrollment Term in the memo section.

-Official transcripts are required to enroll at NYUSPS as follows:
+Final Official transcripts are required to complete your enrollment at NYUSPS as follows:

 Copies of your transcripts scanned and uploaded by you with your online application are not considered final or official.